VernonCo/ps_utils/README.md

 ### on container
 ```
 docker exec -it ps_utils[_dev] bash
+export FLASK_APP="run:app"
 flask fab create-admin
 ```
+## Add available views to users
+Make the app available to operators by either putting on limited network or adding users
+### Behind limited network
+- Click on Security > List Roles >  edit icon for Public
+- Add 'can list on Companies', 'can show on Companies'
+- Add for any services open to network : 'can this form get on '..., 'can this form post on'..., 'menu access on'...
+### Create users
+- Create roles under Security > List Roles
+- Create users and assign roles under Security > List Users
+### Active Directory
+It is also possible to change the authentication to use LDAP and create roles in line with your AD groups

 ## if using vscode...set interpeter the one with the path to the venv
 ctl+shft+p